-ILUVIEN® for diabetic macular edema ("DME"), the Company's licensed product, is sold directly in the U.S. and several European Union ("EU") countries by Alimera Sciences, Inc. ("Alimera").
-In July 2017, the Company expanded its license agreement with Alimera to include the uveitis indication utilizing the Durasert technology in Europe, the Middle East and Africa ("EMEA"), which received European regulatory approval in March 2019 and is being marketed as ILUVIEN, subject to obtaining pricing and reimbursement in each applicable country.
+ILUVIEN® for diabetic macular edema ("DME"), the Company's licensed product, is sold directly in the U.S. and several European Union ("EU") countries by Alimera Sciences, Inc. ("Alimera") under a license agreement with the Company.
+In July 2017, the Company expanded the Alimera license agreement to include the uveitis indication for Europe, the Middle East and Africa ("EMEA").
+European regulatory approval of ILUVIEN for the uveitis indication was granted in March 2019, subject to obtaining pricing and reimbursement in each applicable country.
+The Company receives royalty payments from Alimera for its sales of ILUVIEN.

-EYP-1901 is being developed by the Company as a potential single dose, 6-month therapy for the treatment of wet age-related macular degeneration ("wAMD") with future potential indications in diabetic retinopathy ("DR") and retinal vein occlusion ("RVO").
-EYP-1901 utilizes our bioerodible Durasert technology and vorolanib, an anti-VEGF tyrosine kinase inhibitor ("TKI").
-Vorolanib has previously been studied in human clinical trials as an oral therapy and is anticipated to be delivered as an intra-vitreal treatment in EYP-1901.
+EYP-1901 is being developed by the Company as a potential 6-month intravitreal treatment for wet age-related macular degeneration ("wAMD").
+EYP-1901 utilizes the Company's bioerodible Durasert technology combined with vorolanib, an anti-VEGF tyrosine kinase inhibitor ("TKI").
+Vorolanib has previously been studied in human clinical trials as an orally delivered therapy.
 The Company completed initial animal pharmacokinetic and toxicology studies and initiated a GLP toxicology study in March 2020 to support the anticipated filing of an Investigational New Drug ("IND") application with the FDA by the end of 2020.
 A Phase 1 clinical trial is expected to follow upon acceptance of the IND by the FDA.
+The Company believes EYP-1901 has potential for additional indications in diabetic retinopathy ("DR") and retinal vein occlusion ("RVO").

-YUTIQ50 is being developed by the Company as a potential 6-month dosing option for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye.
+YUTIQ50 is being developed by the Company as a potential 6-month intravitreal treatment for chronic non-infectious uveitis affecting the posterior segment of the eye.
 The Company has consulted with the FDA and identified a clinical pathway for a supplemental new drug application ("sNDA") filing that involves a clinical trial of a small study, randomized 2:1.
 The Company is currently evaluating the timeline and investment requirements for the initiation of this trial.